Indirajith-jithu/student_management/README.md

 3. Set up the PostgreSQL database:

    - Make sure PostgreSQL is installed and running on your system.
-   - Create a new database and update the connection string in `main.py`.
+   - Create a new database and update the connection string (SQLALCHEMY_DATABASE_URL) in `main.py`.

 4. Run the FastAPI server:

     ```
-    uvicorn main:app --reload
+    python main.py
     ```

-5. Access the API at `http://localhost:8000`.
+5. Access the API at `http://localhost:8000` and API DOC at `http://localhost:8000/docs`.

 ## Usage